Miki-Miki/Parallel-GAME/README.md

 This is a demo build.
-Repository includes the game's trailer presented at the Coding Chellenge, the game document briefly describing the game, and the game zipped files themselves.
+Repository includes the game's trailer presented at the Coding Chellenge, the game document briefly describing the game, and the game files (zipped) themselves.
 No installation required.

 If you encounter any bugs or glitches please reach out to me or my friend, thank you.